Christmas tree dress brings festive spirit to Tokyo hotel - ExBulletin

 Christmas tree dress brings festive spirit to Tokyo hotel

-A stylish Tokyo hotel has received a new addition to celebrate the holiday season with the launch of a unique and durable Christmas tree dress created by internationally renowned Japanese clothing designer Tomo Koizumi.
+A stylish Tokyo hotel received a new addition to celebrate the holiday season with the launch of a unique and durable Christmas tree dress created by internationally renowned dress designer Tomo Koizumi.

 The ruffled Christmas tree dress is on display at the Tokyo edition lobby bar, Toranomon in the form of a tree, with its sherbet colors and voluminous shape, two hallmarks of Koizumi’s designs, stand standing out in the elegant wood and greenery of the bar setting.